yalicee/oct-2022-fun-pairing-katas/README.md

 4. Run `npm test` to run every test in your `__tests__` folder.
 Whenever you get one or two tests done, swap your pair roles!
 5. Below is a suggested order in which to do the katas, but it isn't compulsory. **Start with `sumDigits` as we have provided ideas for tests for this one**

 -   sumDigits (_we've provided some ideas for tests for this one_)
-- vegCounter
+-   countVeg
 -   alternateCase
 -   getCentury
 -   areOrdered
 -   orderVeg
 -   checkUsernames
 -   maxAndMin
 -   sumArgs
 -   range
 -   removeDuplicates
 -   sumAscii
 -   mergeArrays
 -   checkStudents
 -   getYearsOfGrowth
 -   getDistinctLetters
 -   getFrequencies
 -   getMostRepeated
 -   lengthenDate
 -   caesarCipher

 ## Resources